-Celeo's credit profile takes into account the fact that the National Transmission Remuneration System has transitioned to a scheme based on the allocation of the transmission payment obligations across the unregulated generation and utility companies from a model where Celeo used to receive the payments related to their transmission services (embedded in the power generation costs) from the power producers.
+The regulatory framework in Chile is well developed.
+Regulation has been in place since 2006 (Transmission Law), and ulterior modifications implemented by the Transmission Law -TxL- in 2016, that improved some inefficiencies of the previous regulations and modified the payments allocation for transmission.
+With the 2016 Law National Transmission Remuneration System has transitioned to a scheme based on the allocation of the transmission payment obligations across the unregulated generation and utility companies from a model where Celeo used to receive the payments related to their transmission services (embedded in the power generation costs) from the power producers.
 Exhibit 2 shows Celeo's current revenue composition.
 Past exposure to volume risk has declined significantly; 2016 TxL changed the transmission system remuneration from a volume-based to an annuity payment (take or pay) over the zonal system transmission assets.
 This process started in 2018 and was fully implemented during 2019; as a result Celeo's revenues are not exposed to volume risk.